Vincit/objection.js/doc/includes/API.md

     join: {
       from: 'Person.id',
       through: {
+        from: 'Person_Movie.actorId',
+        to: 'Person_Movie.movieId'

         // If you have a model class for the join table
-        // you need to specify it like this:
+        // you can specify it like this:
+        //
         // modelClass: PersonMovie,

-        from: 'Person_Movie.actorId',
-        to: 'Person_Movie.movieId'
+        // Columns listed here are automatically joined
+        // to the related models on read and written to
+        // the join table instead of the related table
+        // on insert.
+        //
+        // extra: ['someExtra']
       },
       to: 'Movie.id'
     }